edgelesssys/ego/docs/docs/knowledge/limitations.md

 Most Go apps can be compiled and run with EGo without modifications.
 However, there are some limitations:

 * An EGo app is a single process.
 Spawning other processes isn't possible.
-* A nil pointer dereference aborts the process without calling deferred functions and without printing an error message.
+* A nil pointer dereference aborts the process without calling deferred functions.
 * cgo support is experimental
   * Libraries must be statically linked.
 Shared objects are unsupported.
   * Libraries must be compiled with `-fPIC`